 MA, MBA, PhD, DU (HC), LLD (HC), MSC

-Dr. Wendy Cukier as Vice-President of Research and Innovation at Ryerson University leads Ryerson University’s strategy to grow research and to promote innovation and commercialization.
+Serving as Vice-President of Research and Innovation at Ryerson University from 2011 - 2016, Wendy led Ryerson University’s strategy to grow research and to promote innovation and commercialization.
 Previously, she was the Associate Dean of the Ted Rogers School of Management, Canada’s largest business school.
 A leading researcher in her own right, her work focuses on innovation.
 She has written more than 200 papers on enabling technologies and innovation and is the coauthor of the bestseller "Innovation Nation: From Java to Jurassic Park".
-In 1999, she founded the Diversity Institute to advance evidence-based strategies to promote inclusion and she has led several large scale projects including the SSHRC-funded DiversityLeads which involves more than 30 partners and The Black Experience project, with YMCA, Environics Institute and United Way.

 Dr. Cukier holds a PhD in management science; an MBA in marketing and information systems and an MA in social and cultural history; and an Honours BA in English and history.
 She also has been awarded an honorary Docteur d'Universite from Laval University and an honorary Doctor of Laws from Concordia University.